tranvaj/BachelorThesis-VTran/Readme.txt

 Text_thesis - thesis in .pdf and its latex source code

+!IMPORTANT!
+(For Application_and_libraries)
+Modify config.cfg and set appropriate paths first, then copy config.cfg inside "Application_and_libraries" to your working directory before running any files in "Application_and_libraries".

 *Due to size of each checkpoint, only third epoch checkpoint is made available.